 Progressive Insurance did not have any discount at all in this subset of cities.
 In other cities, GEICO may offer the best Good Student Discount.
 The best thing to do would be to shop around between the major insurers in your area and see who rewards students with lower costs.

 How Do You Get The Discount?

 It is actually quite simple and does not require any extra effort outside of your typical quote application process.
 If your insurer offers the discount in your state, they will simply ask you if you are currently a student with a GPA over a B or 3.0, or rank in the top 20% in the tests mentioned above.
 When everything is being finalized you will be asked to prove your grades which can usually be done with an official transcript--both proving your full time enrollment and GPA.
 If you are using a standardized test, then an official print-out of your score and percentile will suffice.
-If you are a freshmen in high school you may have to wait for a report card, but essentially anyone else should be able to apply anytime during their schooling.
-The standardized tests may not be the best way to prove yourself, since companies will generally ask you to resubmit proof every 12 months.
+If you are a freshman in high school you may have to wait for a report card, but essentially anyone else should be able to apply anytime during their schooling.
+The standardized tests may not be the best way to prove yourself, since companies will generally ask you to submit proof every 12 months.

 Things are also a little trickier for home-schooled students.
-Allstate lists in their Good Student Discount section that kids who are home schooled qualify for the discount.
+Allstate lists in their Good Student Discount section that kids who are homeschooled qualify for the discount.
 There is no mention of home schooling from GEICO or State Farm however.
 Those who are home schooled will have to ask their company directly and see if they have any specific requirements.
 If not, a standardized test may be the only way for homeschool students to get the discount.